Skip to content

 "texra.latex.includeWorkspaceInTexinputs": true

-This helps LaTeX find packages and styles located elsewhere in your project.
+This helps LaTeX locate packages and styles stored elsewhere in the project.

 Figure Libraries

-The draw agent can utilize existing figures as references when creating new ones.
+Tool-use agents can reuse existing figures as references when creating new ones.

 Using Reference Figures

-1. Add previous TikZ figures as reference files
+1. Add previous TikZ figures to the Reference section ().

 Example instruction: